miraland-labs/solarti-program-library/docs/src/stake-pool/overview.md

 This can also be useful in a few situations:

 * Control who deposits into the stake pool
 * Prohibit a form of deposit.
-For example, the manager only wishes to have SOL deposits, so they set a stake deposit authority, making it only possible to deposit a stake account if that authority signs the transaction.
+For example, the manager only wishes to have MLN deposits, so they set a stake deposit authority, making it only possible to deposit a stake account if that authority signs the transaction.
 * Maintenance mode.
 If the pool needs time to reset fees or otherwise, the